 Startup a New Business

-The Bahrain Investors Center offers distinctive services, most importantly the prompt determination and identification of procedures, the speedy granting of approvals whether related to the Ministry of Industry and Commerce or the other competent authorities.
+The Bahrain Investors Center offers distinctive services, most importantly the prompt determination and identification of procedures, the speedy granting of approvals whether related to the Ministry of Industry, Commerce & Tourism or the other competent authorities.
 The center completes 80% of the new commercial registration applications in less than 24 hours while the remaining 20% are completed in no more than five working days.

 For more information please visit the Bahrain Investors Center